qweered/zaneyos/bugs.md

-Known bugs:
+# Known bugs

-plymouth theme is broken on cachyos kernel normal commands from fish are syntax highlighted, but with sudo not
+- plymouth and sddm theme is broken on cachyos kernel
+- normal commands from fish are syntax highlighted, but with sudo not